eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-windows.md

 Note that `/c/Users/artik` should be an existing Windows path where you want to store Artik IDE configuration and project files.
 It can be any `C` drive directory.
 Use lower case `/c` and Unix-like slashes `/` as this is how `C` drive gets mounted into Hyper-V VM.

-Once started, you will see `instance` and `docs` directories in the specified directory, as well as `artik-ide.env` and `cli log` files.
+Once started, you will see `instance` and `docs` directories in the specified directory, as well as `artik-ide.env` and `cli. log` files.

 After Artik IDE has successfully started, you will see URLs to load Artik IDE and APIs: